CybercentreCanada/assemblyline-development-setup/README.md

 - You are running this on a Ubuntu machine / VM (18.04 and up)
 - VSCode does not have to be running on the same host were you run this script so you can run this setup script on the target VM of a remote development setup
+- You have read the setup_vscode.sh script, this script will install and configure packages for ease of use.
+If you are uncomfortable which some of the changes that it make, you should comment them before running the script.

 ## Installation instruction